PurpleKingdomGames/ultraviolet-docs/website/documentation/scalavsglsl/gotchas.md

 ### No sum types

-There is no way to represent anything like an enum, the closest you can get is using an `int` as a flag to switch on in a pattern match.
+There is no way to represent anything like an `enum`, the closest you can get is using an `int` as a flag to switch on in a pattern match.

 ### No forward referencing